 Coconut is a very stable fruit.
 Dry nuts in the husks can be stored for months in cool, dry, and humid-free place.
 However, once cut open, fresh mature meat may deteriorate rather quickly if kept open for few hours at room temperature.
 Its water and meat contain simple sugars which attract attacking fungus as well as bacteria.
 Cut-opened raw kernel and grated coconut should be placed inside the refrigerator to prevent decaying.

 Coconut milk is available in tins/cans or as a milk-powder in the markets.
-If using as powder, reconstitute it with cold water following steps/instructions described on the packet.
+If using as powder, reconstitute it with cold water following steps/instructions explained on the packet.

 |Grated coconut meat.

 There are several methods in practice to cut-open the whole coconut fruit.
-At domestic level, an expert person with enough skills in plying its tough outer husk should only be employed in this task.
-The nuts are usually husked with the help of huge machines in the industries.
-At the household, it is plied using sharp sickle, portion by portion to expose underneath nut with the spherical to ovals shaped hard shell.
-In India and other Asian countries, this husked nut is broken by hitting it against the hard surface with great force to crack open.
-Its water is usually discarded.
-Then its meat is separated from its attachment to shell using a sharp spatula or knife.
-The meat is cut into chunks, slices or grated using special household knife, or grater.
+At home, an able person with enough skills in plying its tough outer husk (exocarp and mesocarp) should only do this task.
+The nuts usually husked with the help of large machines in the industries.
+At the household, it is plied using a sharp sickle, portion by portion to expose inner spherical to oval shaped hard shell (endocarp).
+In India and other Asian countries, this husked nut is broken by hitting it against a hard surface with high force.
+Its water is either used in the cooking or simply discarded.
+Finally, its white meat is separated from its attachment to shell (endocarp) using a sharp spatula or knife.
+The meat is cut into chunks, slices or grated using a knife, or grater.

 Here are some serving tips:

 Its slices or chunks are eaten as a snack.
 The kernel can be eaten in many ways.
-In one of the special recipes in South India where small slices or grated coconut is mixed with jackfruit slices, honey, sugar, and banana and served as a dessert.
+In one of the unique recipes to South India where small slices or grated coconut is mixed with jackfruit slices, honey, sugar, and banana and served as a dessert.

-Finely grated and dried (desiccated) coconut powder is used in the preparation of variety of savory dishes in India and other Asian region.
-Coconut chutney is a thick paste prepared by grinding together grated coconut, roasted peanuts, green or red chilli peppers, mustard seeds, curry leaves, garlic, and salt and used as a dip with rice cake (idli), poori (puffed fried thin bread) etc.
+Finely grated and dried (desiccated) coconut powder is used in the preparation of a variety of savory dishes in India and other Asian regions.
+Coconut chutney is a thick paste prepared by grinding together grated coconut, roasted peanuts, green or red chili peppers, mustard seeds, curry leaves, garlic, and salt and used as a dip with rice cake (idli), poori (puffed fried thin bread), etc.

-Coconut milk is added to flavor variety of food preparations.
-Fish and seafood curries cooked in milk is one of a special recipe in many parts of Indonesia, Philippines, India (Kerala,), Malaysia and Sri Lanka.
-In Indonesia and Malaysia, rice is steamed in milk with herbs and spices (nasi uduk) and served with chicken or beef curries.
+Coconut milk is added to a variety of food preparations.
+In many parts of Indonesia, Philippines, India (Kerala,), Malaysia and Sri Lanka vegetables, fish, and seafood curries cooked in this milk.
+In Indonesia, South India, and Malaysia, rice is steamed in milk with herbs and spices (nasi uduk) and served with chicken or meat curries.

 <<-Back to Nuts nutrition from Coconut.
 Please visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.